kubernetes/community/contributors/design-proposals/scheduling/scheduler-equivalence-class.md

     - `MatchInterPodAffinity` if the pod's labels are updated.

 - **Scope:**
-    - The node which the pod was binded with
+    - The node which the pod was bound with